Ovarian Cyst: Pain, Symptoms, Causes, Treatment & More

 - Pressure, swelling or pain in the lower abdominal area

-- Painful bowel movement
+- Painful bowel movement changes in the menstrual cycle

 - Extreme abdominal pain during or after periods.